MicrosoftDocs/cpp-docs/docs/ide/add-an-idl-property-wizard.md

 ---
 description: "Learn more about: Use a Microsoft Visual Studio wizard to add an IDL property to an IDL interface in your project"
 title: "Add an IDL property"
-ms.date: 04/08/2022
+ms.date: 04/11/2022
 f1_keywords: ["vc.codewiz.prop.overview", "vc.codewiz.prop.idlattributes"]
 helpviewer_keywords: ["interfaces, adding properties", "properties [C++], adding to interfaces", "names, add property wizard", "IDL attributes", "stock properties, about stock properties", "stock properties"] ms.custom: devdivchpfy22
 ---
 # Add an IDL property

 The **Add IDL Property** wizard adds a method to an interface defined in an Interface Definition Library (IDL).
-To use the **Add IDL Property** wizard, you're project can't support MFC.
+To use the **Add IDL Property** wizard, your project can't support MFC.

 For example, if you have an ATL project, and it has an `.idl` file in it, use the following procedure to add a property to an interface.

 This wizard differs from the **Add Property** wizard and **Add IDL MFC Property** wizard.
 The [Add Property](adding-a-property-visual-cpp.md) wizard adds a property to your project.
-The Add IDL MFC Property wizard is specific to MFC, ActiveX, or ATL projects that support MFC.
+The **Add IDL MFC Property** wizard is specific to MFC, ActiveX, or ATL projects that support MFC.

 **To add an IDL property**